ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 #### Display log entries

-To display your log entry, if your object's PHP class isn't already covered, you'll have to:
+To display your log entry, if your object's PHP class isn't already covered, you have to:

 - implement `ClassNameMapperInterface` to associate the class name with an identifier,
 - eventually create a `PostActivityListLoadEvent` subscriber if you need to load the object for the template,